Live News Articles Safety Guide Register Now ▶

 Register Now Binance →

-A congressional report published this week revealed that major crypto exchanges lobbied US lawmakers to strip a consumer-protection clause designed to flag high-risk tokens before retail investors buy them.
+A congressional report published in May 2026 revealed that major crypto exchanges lobbied US lawmakers to strip a consumer-protection clause designed to flag high-risk tokens before retail investors buy them.
 For anyone holding altcoins or newly listed assets on a centralized platform, the implication is direct: the guardrails you assumed were being built are actively being dismantled by the same platforms you trust with your capital.
-The question is whether Binance, the world’s largest exchange by volume with over 200 million registered users, has enough internal safety architecture to compensate for the regulatory protections it helped fight away in Washington.
-An honest look at its SAFU fund, proof-of-reserves disclosures, and listing vetting standards reveals what that architecture covers — and where it stops.
+The question for Binance specifically — the world’s largest exchange by volume with over 200 million registered users — is whether its internal safety architecture compensates for the regulatory protections it helped fight away in Washington.
+An honest look at its SAFU fund, proof-of-reserves disclosures, and listing standards reveals what that architecture actually covers, and where it stops.

 What the lobbying report actually says

 CoinTelegraph reported on May 9, 2026, that major crypto exchanges lobbied US lawmakers to remove a specific consumer-protection provision from pending digital-asset legislation.
-The provision would have required exchanges to identify and flag tokens carrying elevated risk characteristics (thin liquidity, concentrated token supply, undisclosed team holdings, or recent listing history) before those assets appeared in standard retail trading interfaces.
+The provision would have required exchanges to identify and flag tokens carrying elevated risk characteristics — thin liquidity, concentrated supply, undisclosed team holdings, or short listing history — before those assets appeared in standard retail trading interfaces.

 The mechanism was disclosure first: a standardized risk label, visible at point of purchase, for tokens meeting defined criteria.
 The lobbying effort successfully pressured lawmakers to strip this clause, reverting responsibility for risk labeling entirely to each platform’s voluntary internal policy.

-No federal standard now governs how exchanges communicate token level risk to retail buyers.
-What replaces it is a patchwork of voluntary tags.
-Binance calls its version the “monitoring tag,” applied to assets with elevated volatility or thin liquidity, but the application criteria are not public and the label can be removed at Binance’s discretion.
+No federal standard now governs how exchanges communicate token-level risk to retail buyers.
+Binance operates a voluntary “monitoring tag” for assets with elevated volatility or thin liquidity, but its application criteria are not publicly documented and the label can be removed at Binance’s discretion.
+For context on how Binance’s internal market surveillance operates more broadly, see Binance Is Probing RAVE Token Trading — What Exchange Market Surveillance Means for Your Altcoin Positions.

 Why retail altcoin and new-listing holders are the most exposed demographic